Airport style, 2020 edition

 2 ) Keep informed of the travel requirements to your destination :

 Every country and/or airline might have different travel and testing requirements.
 In this new age of COVID era travel it is so important to be aware of the requirements of your destination so that you are well prepared.
+Check out App in the Air – they have a very detailed list of current restrictions for countries and airlines that they update regularly.

 3 ) Keep extra time for routine airport procedures :